 Wisconsin Age Statutes

-Each state may have different age laws and limits.
+But these laws differ in each state.
 Learn more about Wisconsin's legal age laws in the following table.

 |Age of Majority